Welcome to Kangaroos

 Miss Amy Metcalf

 Instant recall of times tables becomes more important as your child moves though the school.
 We aim, at the end of Year 4, for children to know all tables up to 12×12.
-Please continue to support your child in learning their tables at home.
-Some children have specific tables that they are learning and some children are working on remembering all tables.
-We thank Ava and Freya’s mum for their continued support in helping the children with this on a Friday afternoon.
+So throughout year 3 and year 4, children will be given specific tables to work on and will be checked in class.
+Please support your child by revising their multiplication tables at home.

 If you have more specific questions please do not hesitate to catch us after school, email or telephone the school office and we will endeavour to see you as soon as possible.